-Reconstruction is the process of obtaining a tomography (cross-sectional image) from image data obtained by CT projection.
-Reconstruction methods are broadly classified into back projection and iterative reconstruction.
-While Filtered Back-Projection (FBP) has traditionally been the mainstream method, iterative reconstruction methods are becoming more prevalent due to their superior performance in reducing image artifacts.
+Reconstruction is the computational process of generating a cross-sectional image (tomogram) from projection data acquired by a CT system.
+Reconstruction algorithms are broadly classified into analytical methods, such as Filtered Back Projection (FBP), and Iterative Reconstruction (IR).
+While FBP has traditionally been the standard due to its processing speed, iterative methods are becoming more prevalent for their superior performance in reducing image artifacts and noise.

 Information on related articles in Technical Knowledge